dustyroom-studio/quibli-doc/_docs/foliage-shader.md

 ### Global Billboard Parameter

+‘Billboard’ means that the meshes always face the camera regardless of the camera’s position and/or rotation.
+It is a handy feature because you can make up the plant model from only a handful of planes to spare resources, and this plant will often create an impression of a more complex one.
+Also, sometimes it is possible to achieve a specific look only if using billboard plants.
+{: .notice--info}

 - **Billboard Scale** Sets the scale of the branch textures aka particles (particles are described [here](../foliage-generator#parameters-of-the-foliage-generator).
 Effectively, using this parameter, you can scale the whole mesh. _Billboard Scale_ works only when billboards are active: when in the _Billboard Rotation_ parameter _Each Face_ or _Whole Object_ are selected.
-- **Billboard Rotation** Defines how the particles / branches are being rotated with the move of the camera.
+- **Billboard Rotation** Defines how the particles / branches are being rotated with the move of the camera. _Billboard Rotation_ parameter has three options:

-‘Billboard’ means that the meshes always face the camera regardless of the camera’s position and rotation.
-It is a handy feature because you can make up the plant model from only a handful of planes to spare resources, and this plant will always create an impression of a more complex one.
-{: .notice--info}

-_Billboard Rotation_ parameter has three options:
   * **Nothing** — bypasses the billboard rotation;
   * **Each Face** — rotates each individual face;
   * **Whole Object** — rotates the whole object; the individual faces don't change relative rotation.
 ![Foliage Shader Billboard Rotation parameter options](../assets/images/manual_images/quibli_foliage_shader_billboard_rotation_options.png)

 {:.image-caption}
 *Foliage Shader Billboard Rotation parameter options*

+- **Billboard Face Camera Position** If _Billboard Rotation_ is enabled, the billboard will face the camera position.
+Otherwise, the billboard will face the camera plane.
+This makes billboards look nicer when camera rotates but is more expensive to render.